DIRECTOR OF GLUE LAB

 hkgibbs@wisc.edu

-Gibbs has pioneered novel approaches that integrate Big Data, AI-based modeling, spatial analysis, remote sensing imagery, and econometrics with ground-based information on social and biophysical conditions.
-She uses this framework to advance our understanding of the causes, patterns, and consequences of land-use change at the global scale, with particular emphasis on tropical deforestation in Brazil and cropland expansion and private property conservation in the United States.
+Trained as a physical scientist, Gibbs has built her career at the intersection of land system science, environmental policy, globalization, and sustainability.
+She has pioneered innovative approaches that integrate satellite imagery, AI, spatial analysis, econometrics, and large-scale datasets with field-based social and biophysical research.
+Her work has advanced understanding of the drivers, patterns, and consequences of land-use change at local to global scales, with particular emphasis on tropical deforestation in Brazil and agricultural expansion and private lands conservation in the United States.

-Since joining University of Wisconsin–Madison in 2011, Gibbs has served as PI or Co-PI on research awards totaling more than $65 million, including over $23 million directly supporting Global Land Use and Environment Lab (GLUE) research.
-She has published in leading journals such as Science, Nature, and PNAS, and her work has been cited more than 39,000 times.
-She has been included in Clarivate’s Highly Cited Researchers list (top 0.1% in Web of Science) for the past three years.
+Since joining UW–Madison in 2011, Gibbs has served as Principal Investigator or Co-Principal Investigator on research awards totaling more than $65 million, including over $24 million directly supporting GLUE research.
+She has published extensively in leading scientific journals including Science, Nature, and PNAS, and her work has been cited more than 42,000 times.
+She has been recognized as a Clarivate Highly Cited Researcher—placing her among the most influential scientists worldwide—for three consecutive years.